A non-injective version of Wigner's theorem: Final remarks

 and the inverse inclusion holds if and only if $X,Y$ are compatible, i.e. there is an orthonormal basis of $H$ such that $X$ and $Y$ are spanned by subsets of this basis.
-If $X$ and $Y$ are orthogonal, then $\hol[k]{X}{Y}={\mathcal G}_{k}(X+Y)$ and
+If $X$ and $Y$ are orthogonal, then $\hol{X}{Y}=\left\langle X+Y\right]_{k}$ and

-As in the proof of Lemma \ref{contin}, we show that for any $(2k)$-dimen\-sional subspace $S\subset H$ the restriction of $f$ to ${\mathcal G}_{k}(S)$ is continuous.
+As in the proof of Lemma \ref{contin}, we show that for any $(2k)$-dimen\-sional subspace $S\subset H$ the restriction of $f$ to $\left\langle S\right]_k$ is continuous.
 In the case when $k=1$, the restriction of $f$ to any projective line is a continuous map to a projective line.

 In the general case, a line of ${\mathcal G}_{k}(H)$ is a subset of type $[M,N]_{k}$, where $M$ is a $(k-1)$-dimensional subspace contained a $(k+1)$-dimensional subspace $N$.
-This line can be identified with the line of ${\mathcal G}_{1}(M^{\perp})$ associated to the $2$-dimensional subspace $N\cap M^{\perp}$.
+This line can be identified with the line of $\left\langle M^{\perp} \right]_1$ associated to the $2$-dimensional subspace $N\cap M^{\perp}$.
 Two distinct $k$-dimensional subspaces are contained in a common line if and only if they are adjacent, i.e. their intersection is $(k-1)$-dimensional.
 If $X,Y\in {\mathcal G}_{k}(H)$ are adjacent, then the line containing them is $[X\cap Y, X+Y]_{k}$.
-It was noted above that this line coincides with $\hol[k]{X}{Y}$ only in the case when $X$ and $Y$ are compatible.
-If $X$ and $Y$ are non-compatible, then $\hol[k]{X}{Y}$ is a subset of the line $[X\cap Y, X+Y]_{k}$ homeomorphic to a circle.
+It was noted above that this line coincides with $\hol{X}{Y}$ only in the case when $X$ and $Y$ are compatible.
+If $X$ and $Y$ are non-compatible, then $\hol{X}{Y}$ is a subset of the line $[X\cap Y, X+Y]_{k}$ homeomorphic to a circle.

-For every line there is a $(2k)$-dimensional subspace $S$ such that ${\mathcal G}_{k}(S)$ contains this line, i.e. the restriction of $f$ to each line is continuous.
-Using the arguments from the proof of Lemma \ref{const}, we establish that the restriction of $f$ to every line is injective or constant; but we are not be able to show that $f$ sends lines to subsets of lines.
+For every line there is a $(2k)$-dimensional subspace $S$ such that $\left\langle S\right]_k$ contains this line, i.e. the restriction of $f$ to each line is continuous.
+Using analogous arguments as in the proof of Lemma \ref{const}, we establish that the restriction of $f$ to every line is either injective or constant; but we are not be able to show that $f$ sends lines to subsets of lines.

 On the other hand, if $f$ is injective, then it is adjacency and orthogonality preserving (see \cite{ACh, Geher, Pankov3} for the details).
 By \cite{Pankov2}, this immediately implies that $f$ is induced by a linear or conjugate-linear isometry if $\dim H>2k$ and there is one other option for $f$ if $\dim H=2k$.